ludiosarchive/Minerva/docs/Rationales.rst

 immediately deliver.

-Open question: should server write out SACK on primary transport, or on the transport the client used to upload boxes?
+Open question: should server write out SACK on primary transport, or on the transport the client used to upload strings?
 =====
 Probably on the transport client used for upload, because:

 -	server has to respond on the "upload transport" anyway, it might as well write out 10 bytes for the SACK.